Learning Rules from Rewards: Introduction

-With this ratio, the tree calculates the $p$-values of a standard one-tailed $F$-tests for all candidates.
-If the smallest $p$-value is smaller than the significance level the leaf is split according to the candidate and the process continues until the tree cannot find new splits or reaches a maximum tree depth.
-In all our simulations we set the maximum tree depth to 10, the minimal sample size to 100,000, and the significance level to 0.001.
+were $\sigma^{2}$ is the variance, $n$ is the total number of visits to the partition, and the subscript now indicates the partition ($T=\textnormal{true}$, $F=\textnormal{false}$, $M=\textnormal{more}$, $S=\textnormal{same}$, $L=\textnormal{less}$ and $O=\textnormal{overall}$).
+With this ratio, the tree calculates the $p$-values of a standard one-tailed F-test for all candidates.
+If the smallest $p$-value is smaller than the \emph{significance level}, the leaf is split according to the candidate, and the process continues until the tree cannot find new splits or reaches a \emph{maximum tree depth}.